-Anticoagulants may also be effective in controlling vole damage.
+Anticoagulants also can be effective in controlling vole damage.
 However, anticoagulant baits are slow acting and may take up to 15 days to be successful.
 Furthermore, most anticoagulants require more than one feeding for maximum effectiveness.

 To avoid danger to non-target species, the use of bait stations is recommended and may be required in some states.
-Broadcasting bait across the ground surface, or placing bait in piles on bare soil, is not allowed.
+Broadcasting toxicant baits across the ground surface, or placing these baits in piles on bare soil, is not allowed.
 Placing bait beneath asphalt shingles or tires cut in half and used as bait stations may be an acceptable practice under some state Pesticide Laws.
 However, bait rarely stays dry and can lose efficacy when coming in contact with moist soil.
-Infurrow placement of zinc phosphide pellets is recommended for corn and soybeans under a no-till management system.
+In-furrow placement of zinc phosphide pellets is recommended for corn and soybeans under a no-till management system.
 Hand placement of baits directly in enclosed runways and burrow openings within the tree drip line is essential for woodland vole control because of their subterranean behavior.

-To ensure the legality of a particular toxicant in your state, information can be obtained by calling your Pesticide Control Program.
-As with all use of toxicant products, follow the product's labeling guidelines.
+To ensure the legality of using a particular toxicant in your state, contact your state's Pesticide Control Program.
+As with all use of toxicant products, follow the product's labeling guidelines explicitly.